-The channel LEDs (fuse version) and the Bus Alarm LEDs (breaker version) on the front panel and the Form-C Bus Alarm contacts on the back are used to indicate an alarm condition.
+The Bus Alarm LEDs on the front panel and the Form-C Bus Alarm contacts on the back are used to indicate an alarm condition.

-Alarm Trigger Condition Channel Output Fuse LED (Fuse vers) Bus Alarm LED 1 (Breaker vers) Bus Alarm Contact Fuse Open, or Breaker Off Fuse or breaker opens or is removed Off On On On Bus Under- voltage Bus V drops below UV threshold No change 2 Off On On Bus Over- voltage Bus V rises above the OV threshold No change Off On On Bus Over- current Bus current exceeds the OC threshold (default 100A) No change Off On On Output Over- current Channel output current exceeds OC threshold Off 3 Off On On No power to Unit Loss of bus input power source Off Off Off On Site Alarm Input Alarm contact on input 1 to 5 No change No change On On 4
+Alarm Trigger Condition Channel Output Bus Alarm LED 1 Bus Alarm Contact 1 Fuse Off Fuse is open Off On On Bus Under-voltage Bus voltage drops below UV threshold No change On On Bus Over-voltage Bus voltage rises above the OV threshold No change On On Bus Over-current Bus current exceeds the OC threshold (default 100 amperes) No change On On Output Over-current Channel output current exceeds OC threshold Off 2 On On No power to Unit Loss of bus input power source Off Off On Site Alarm Input Alarm contact on input 1 to 5 No change On On 3

-The unit may also be configured to send an alarm e-mail to multiple user set email addresses for any of the alarm conditions, by enabling the e-mail function on each alarm setup page on the web based interface. (no e-mail will be sent if power is disconnected from the unit, due to loss of network control)
+The unit may also be configured to send an alarm e-mail to multiple user set e-mail addresses for any of the alarm conditions, by enabling the e-mail function on each alarm setup page on the web-based interface.
+(No alarm e-mails will be sent if the unit completely looses input power.)

-TCP/IP WEB BASED UTILITY
+TCP/IP WEB-BASED UTILITY

-These panels are equipped with a built in web server to enable full remote monitoring and control using any standard web browser, such as Microsoft Explorer, Google Chrome, or Mozilla Firefox.
-To connect with your networked panel, do the following:
+These panels are equipped with a built-in web server to enable full remote monitoring and control using any standard web browser, such as Microsoft Edge, Microsoft Internet Explorer, Google Chrome, or Mozilla Firefox.
+To connect with a network-connected panel, do the following: